mojaloop/iacv2-docs/README.md

 Clean-up stage invokes terragrunt destroy to destroy all the resources created from the environment repo pipeline.

-#  Destroy the control center
+#  Steps to destroy the control center

 Spin up a fresh control center util container